Jemma Pollard

-Jemma Pollard (born 18 April 2005) is an Australian sprinter.

-Career
+Jemma Pollard (born 18 April 2005) is an Australian sprinter who specialises in the 400 metres.
+She won a bronze medal in the 4 × 400 metres relay at the 2025 World Athletics Indoor Championships and a silver medal in the 4 × 400 metres relay at the 2024 World U20 Championships.

+Biography

-She is a member of Newcastle Runners.
+Pollard is a member of Newcastle Runners.
 She was a gold medalist in the 400 metres and 4 x 400 metres relay at the 2022 Oceania U18 Athletics Championships in Mackay in June 2022.

-She finished third at Stawell Gift in April 2024.
+Pollard finished third at Stawell Gift in April 2024.
 She won silver in the women's 4 × 400 m relay at the 2024 World Athletics U20 Championships in Lima, Peru.

-She won bronze at the 2025 World Athletics Indoor Championships in Nanjing, China in the Women's 4 × 400 metres relay.

-She competed at the 2025 World Athletics Relays in China in the Women's 4 × 400 metres relay in May 2025, helping the team qualify for the 2025 World Championships.

-She was selected for the Australian team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.
+Pollard won bronze at the 2025 World Athletics Indoor Championships in Nanjing, China in the Women's 4 × 400 metres relay alongside Ellie Beer, Ella Connolly and Bella Pasquali.
+Pollard competed at the 2025 World Athletics Relays in China in the Women's 4 × 400 metres relay in May 2025, helping the Australian team qualify for the 2025 World Championships.
+Pollard was subsequently selected for the Australian team for the 2025 World Athletics Championships in Tokyo, Japan, where she again ran in the women's x 400 metres relay.

+In Canberra in January 2026, she ran a personal best 52.18 seconds for the 400 metres to win the Capital Athletics Open and Under 20 Championships.
+Pollard ran a personal best to win the 400 metres at the Perth Track Classic on 14 February 2026, winning with a time of 51.73 seconds, before also winning the following month over 400 m at the Adelaide Invitational.
+The following month, Pollard won the 400m title in 52.79 at the NSW State Championships.
+Pollard represented Australia in the mixed 4 × 400 m relay at the 2026 Commonwealth Games.